seleckis/react-touch-mouse-handler/README.md

 import TouchMouseHandler from 'react-touch-mouse-handler';

-export default class MenuItem extends Component {
+export default class App extends Component {
   myAction = (eventType) => {
     if (eventType === 'touch') {
       // do something if it was touch event (tap)